Ecconia/Ecconia-LogicWorld-Mods/EcconiaCPUServerComponents/Readme.md

 The flat key pretty much acts like any normal `Panel Key`.\
 Besides that it has no moving part, but instead lights up when pressed.

-The new thing about it, is that one can customize the text printed on it.\
+The new thing about it, is that one can customize the text printed on it.
+(Oh and you can resize it).\
-Currently this has to be done using the `EditKeyLabel` command.
+Just press `V` to resize or `X` to edit like any other LW component.

 ### RAM256b8: